Nakarmi23/bikram-sambat/packages/bikram-sambat/README.md

 # Bikram Sambat

+> FIX: Fixed a major issue related to importing the package in CommonJS.

 ## Introduction

 A utility library for working with Nepali (Bikram Sambat) Dates and converting AD dates to BS dates and vice versa.
 This library supports BS year from 1970 to 2111.